Transmission/Communication Medium or Channel:

 Features:

-• They use reflected and refracted principle of light to change their direction and hence ideal for communications.
+• They use the reflected and refracted principles of light to change their direction, and hence are ideal for communications.

-• It uses omnidirectional antenna for data transmission that travel in all directions from the source, so the transmitter and receiver do not have to be carefully aligned physically.
+• It uses an omnidirectional antenna for data transmission that travels in all directions from the source.

-• Here, omnidirectional antenna propagates signal in all direction i.e. the sending and receiving antennas do not have to be aligned.
+• Here, the sending and receiving antennas do not have to be aligned.

 Advantages: